Gilead to buy biotech Pharmasset for $11 billion

 Shares of Inhibitex Inc INHX.O, which also is developing hepatitis C medicines, jumped 28 percent.

-Hepatitis C can lead to cirrhosis, liver cancer and the need for a transplant if untreated.
+Untreated, hepatitis C can lead to cirrhosis, liver cancer and the need for a liver transplant.
 The disease infects an estimated 4 million Americans and 180 million people worldwide.

-According to Gilead, more than 12 million people are infected with hepatitis C in major markets, but fewer than 200,000 are treated per year.
+According to Gilead, more than 12 million people are infected with hepatitis C in major markets, but fewer than 200,000 are treated annually.

-Vertex Pharmaceuticals Inc (VRTX.O) and Merck won approval this year for new hepatitis C medicines that hold the potential for far higher cure rates for the disease.
-However both new drugs must be taken with interferon, and Vertex shares have dropped on expectations that new treatments like Pharmasset's could soon overtake them.
+Vertex Pharmaceuticals Inc (VRTX.O) and Merck won approval this year for new hepatitis C medicines that hold the potential for far higher cure rates.
+However, both new drugs must be taken with interferon, and Vertex shares have dropped on expectations that new treatments, like Pharmasset's, could soon overtake them.

 ANTIVIRAL EXPERIENCE

 Pharmasset has three hepatitis C medicines in clinical trials.
 Its lead candidate, PSI-7977, was recently advanced into two Phase III studies.
-Gilead expects PSI-7977 would be submitted for U.S. approval in the second half of 2013.
+Gilead said it expects PSI-7977 will be submitted for U.S. approval in the second half of 2013.

-In justifying the high premium, Gilead said PSI-7977 will be more valuable in its hands because it has the infrastructure in place to bring the product to more people faster than Pharmasset would have been able to do on its own.
+In justifying the high premium, Gilead said PSI-7977 will be more valuable in its hands because it has the infrastructure in place to bring the product to more people faster than Pharmasset.

 "Gilead has vast experience in antivirals and is currently a leader in HIV, but has been hard at work developing a broad pipeline of therapies for Hep C," JPMorgan analyst Geoff Meacham said in a research note.

-Gilead projected the deal would hurt its earnings through 2014.
-It is expected to close in the first quarter of next year, when Gilead plans to provide further outlook.
+Gilead projected the deal would hurt its earnings through 2014 but boost them after that.
+It said it expects to close the acquisition in the 2012 first quarter, and will provide a further outlook at that time.

-Gilead said it will temporarily suspend its share repurchase program in order to focus on paying down debt.
+Gilead will temporarily suspend its share repurchase program in order to focus on paying down debt.

-Gilead said it had commitments from Bank of America Merrill Lynch and Barclays Capital for financing of the transaction.
+It said it would finance the deal with cash on hand, bank debt and senior unsecured notes.
+It said it had financing commitments from Bank of America Merrill Lynch and Barclays Capital.

 Barclays and Bank of America advised Gilead on the deal, while Morgan Stanley advised Pharmasset.
 Skadden, Arps, Slate, Meagher & Flom LLP is Gilead's legal counsel, while Sullivan & Cromwell LLP is serving as legal counsel to Pharmasset.